Hero Background

 As we did for the Android app, the same thing is repeated in the iOS app class; the searchBox() and findBtn() buttons are located using the accessibilityId locator.
 The searchFor() method is created to navigate to a URL from the BrowserPage.

-In this section, let’s define the BaseTest classes that can be extended in the actual tests to avoid repeating the same configuration.
+Let's define the BaseTest classes that can be extended in the actual tests to avoid repeating the same configuration.
 Two separate BaseTest classes are created to instantiate the Android and iOS drivers.

 public class BaseTest {